Deep Multi-view Depth Estimation with Predicted Uncertainty: Technical Approach

 \subsubsection{Encoder Module}

-The Encoder Module is an extension of the one in~\cite{sartipi2020dde}.
-It computes a deep-feature representation of the RGB image, the surface normal,\footnote{Predicted by a neural network from the RGB image as in~\cite{sartipi2020dde}.} as well as the dense depth and concatenates them to generate a joint feature tensor $h$.
+This is employs an extension of the depth prediction architecture~\cite{sartipi2020dde}.
+Specifically, we first use three ResNet-18~\cite{He_2016_resnet} architectures to extract the deep-feature representations of the RGB image, the surface normal (predicted by a neural network from the RGB image as in~\cite{sartipi2020dde}), and the triangulated depth map with its confidence scores, and then concatenate them to generate a joint feature tensor $h$.
 Given $h$, the estimated depth map $\hat{d}$ and its uncertainty $\hat{\sigma}$ are computed as:

 where $\theta$ and $\phi$ are the learned parameters of the depth decoder $\mathbb{D}$ and the uncertainty decoder $\Sigma$, respectively.
 Next, we describe the IRM that further refines the feature $h$ to obtain a better depth estimate $\hat{d}$.